MathewCoder10/DeepLearning_Project_1/README.md

 ## Conference Paper
 You can find the paper presented at the international conference in the https://github.com/MathewCoder10/DeepLearning_Project_1/blob/master/paper/FinalConference_paper_pc.pdf

-## Contributing
-Contributions are welcome!
-Please read the contributing guidelines first.

 ## Acknowledgments
 - **Libraries and Tools:** TensorFlow, Keras, NumPy, Matplotlib

-- **Inspiration:** Thanks to all the open-source contributors who made this project possible.
+## Demo
+Explore the live demo of the project at [LeafShield Demo](https://leafshield.streamlit.app/)

 ---